-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 If the only changes to equity during the periods for which financial statements are presented arise from profit or loss, payment of dividends, corrections of prior period errors, and changes in accounting policy, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in equity [IFRS for SMEs 3.18] IAS 1 does not include a similar exemption from presenting a separate statement of changes in equity.
-Statement of Financial Position (Section 4) As a minimum, the statement of financial position shall include line items that present the following amounts: (a) cash and cash equivalents (b) trade and other receivables (c) financial assets (d) inventories (e) property, plant and equipment (f) investment property carried at fair value through profit or loss (g) intangible assets (h) biological assets carried at cost less accumulated depreciation and impairment (i) biological assets carried at fair value through profit or loss (j) investments in associates (k) investments in jointly controlled entities (l) trade and other payables (m) financial liabilities (n) liabilities and assets for current tax (o) deferred tax liabilities and deferred tax assets (these shall always be classified as non-current) (p) provisions (q) non-controlling interest, presented within equity separately from the equity attributable to the owners of the parent.
-[IFRS for SMEs 4.2] In addition, HKAS 1(Revised) requires the statement of financial position to include the total of assets classified as held for sale and assets included in disposal groups classified as held for sale and liabilities included in disposal groups classified as held for sale [HKAS 1(Revised), paragraph 54(j) and (p)] Statement of Comprehensive Income and Income Statement (Section 5) The requirements contained in IFRS for SMEs and full HKFRSs are substantially si imilar.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 If the only changes to equity during the periods for which financial statements are presented arise from profit or loss, payment of dividends, corrections of prior period errors, and changes in accounting policy, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in equity [IFRS for SMEs 3.18] IAS 1 does not include a similar exemption from presenting a separate statement of changes in equity.
+Statement of Financial Position (Section 4) As a minimum, the statement of financial position shall include line items that present the following amounts: (a) cash and cash equivalents (b) trade and other receivables (c) financial assets (d) inventories (e) property, plant and equipment (f) investment property carried at fair value through profit or loss (g) intangible assets (h) biological assets carried at cost less accumulated depreciation and impairment (i) biological assets carried at fair value through profit or loss (j) investments in associates (k) investments in jointly controlled entities (l) trade and other payables (m) financial liabilities (n) liabilities and assets for current tax (o) deferred tax liabilities and deferred tax assets (these shall always be classified as non-current) (p) provisions (q) non-controlling interest, presented within equity separately from the equity attributable to the owners of the parent (r) equity attributable to the owners of the parent.
+[IFRS for SMEs 4.2] In addition, HKAS 1(Revised) requires the statement of financial position to include the total of assets classified as held for sale and assets included in disposal groups classified as held for sale and liabilities included in disposal groups classified as held for sale [HKAS 1(Revised), paragraph 54(j) and (p)] Statement of Comprehensive Income and Income Statement (Section 5) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs I but simplified to suit SMEs.